typelevel/typelevel.github.com/posts/2017-03-01-four-ways-to-escape-a-cake.md

                                           ^
 ```

-The meaning of this error is "you can't use one universe's `Haystack`
+The meaning of this error is “you can’t use one universe’s `Haystack`
-to `iter` a `Needle` from another universe".
+to `iter` a `Needle` from another universe”.

-This doesn't look very important given the above code, but it's a
+This doesn’t look very important given the above code, but it’s a
 *real* boon to more complex scenarios.
 You can set up a lot of
 interdependent abstract invariants, verify them all, and have the
-whole set represented with the "index" formed by the singleton type,
+whole set represented with the “index” formed by the singleton type,
 here `lu.type` or `anotherU.type`.

 ##  Working with a universe on hand